tiffwu/job-filter/index.md

-# Search Bar
+# Job Filter

 You're an engineer here at AngelList.
 We've decided to iterate on the job search experience for candidates.
-You've been tasked with prototyping a simple search bar for candidates to filter jobs by role (e.g. engineer, designer).
+You've been tasked with prototyping a simple job filter for candidates to filter jobs by role (e.g. engineer, designer).

 Here are the mocks you've been given:

 <img src="mock.png" width="700" />
 <img src="expanded.png" width="700" />

-You'll be using vanilla JavaScript (**no frameworks**), HTML, and CSS to build this search bar.
+You'll be using vanilla JavaScript (**no frameworks**), HTML, and CSS to build this job filter.

 Your code should:
 - Make a `GET` request to `/roles` retrieve the list of role options.